 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in McHenry County and northern Illinois – brings out ticks in large numbers.
+Warm, wet weather – such as spring 2013 in McHenry County and Wisconsin – brings out ticks in large numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in McHenry County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – goes by, they clamber aboard.
+When a potential host – human, dog or other warm-blooded creature – walks, they climb aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-Lyme disease starts bad and goes downhill.
-The initial red flag is often a circular rash on skin.
+Lyme disease starts bad and only worsens.
+The initial warning is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

-Tick repellents are sold in McHenry County, and they're strong stuff.
+Tick repellents are available in McHenry County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Should you find one, knowing how to remove a tick is critical.
 Grab it with a tweezers as close to the skin as possible, and pull straight up and out.

 Don't forget to inspect Fido, either.
 Pets can carry infected ticks into your McHenry County home.
 If your dog or cat roams tick habitat, a veterinarian can apply or recommend a topical repellent to keep ticks away.

 Prevention is the best way to avoid bites and illnesses from ticks.
 Contact The Mosquito Guy for a McHenry County yard application to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.